exercism/c/exercises/practice/circular-buffer/.docs/instructions.md

 [5][6][7][8][9][3][4]
 ```

+If the buffer is empty during a read attempt, an error is raised to alert the client.

-When the buffer is full an error will be raised, alerting the client that further writes are blocked until a slot becomes free.
+When the buffer is full, an error is raised to alert the client that further writes are blocked until a slot becomes available.

 When the buffer is full, the client can opt to overwrite the oldest data with a forced write.
 In this case, two more elements — A & B — are added and they overwrite the 3 & 4: